 - Or watch this poignant 11-minute documentary filmed during our 2015 overnight weekend camp by CCTV America.

 Camps are underwritten through the generosity of Southern Motors and of community donors.
-Due to the coronavirus pandemic, Camp Aloha 2020 – which would have been our 25th gathering – was unable to happen.
+Due to the coronavirus pandemic, Camp Aloha 2020 and 2021 were unable to happen.
 Watch as our wonderful volunteers share memories here.